PostHog/posthog.com/contents/blog/brand.md

 Despite being free, users would be wary of wasting their time trying to deploy a badly supported, broken piece of open source software, or worse - it not handling their data securely.
 These are both things you'd associate with the software produced by a two-person startup.

-Before a user even gets into the software or glances at the code first, the majority will turn away _at_ the website, the docs and the readme.
+Before a user even gets into the software or glances at the code, the majority will turn away _at_ the website, the docs and the readme.

 As a counter example, an obviously templated or one-pager style website:

-* signals the product may not be secure, a lack of demonstrated competence in the website shows a lack of attention to detail - if a startup doesn't care about having their own design, will they care about security?
+* Signals the product may not be secure, a lack of demonstrated competence in the website shows a lack of attention to detail.
+If a startup doesn't care about having their own design, will they care about security?
-* signals the team behind the product isn't very strong, and won't improve quickly over time, or become a "must use" tool - those startup launches that everyone hears about?
+* Signals the team behind the product isn't very strong, and won't improve quickly over time, or become a "must use" tool.
+Those startup launches that everyone hears about?
 They've put energy into their appearance.
-* signals the product may not exist in a few more weeks, which would be a waste of time - when it's obvious the website was thrown together in a day - if the team don't look invested in their company, why would you put your own time in?
+* Signals the product may not exist in a few more weeks, which would be a waste of time.
+When it's obvious the website was thrown together in a day, if the team don't look invested in their company, why would you put your own time in?

 I admit this is frustrating - it is extra time and effort into something "superficial" - just remember, you are providing your product to human beings, take advantage of their pattern recognition (it also helped them survive in the wild).